 Beyond the first junction, Falls Trail heads upstream for 0.7 miles to the waterfall.
 Pass a check dam in Monrovia Canyon Creek on the left just before the trail crosses the creek.
 Rock hop to the other side and continue along the creek through a lush grove of alders.

-There are no further junctions en route to the waterfall and the trail is contained by the U-shaped canyon, so it would be hard to get off course.
+No additional junctions come on the way to the waterfall.
+Trail is contained by the U-shaped canyon, making hard to get off course.
 Relax and enjoy the charming scenery.
 Falls Trail crosses a few stone steps and some relatively narrow ledges that give the hike a sense of adventure.
 Cross the rocky canyon bottom next to a small cave and return to the right bank as the trail comes to an end at Monrovia Falls.

 Not quite in free fall (except when it’s really gushing), the 30-foot waterfall plunges over two steep slides down the rock face at the back of the canyon, making a slight shift in direction as it cascades.
 Monrovia Falls flows year-round, but is most robust during the winter wet season.

 Boulders below Monrovia Falls (a.k.a.
 Monrovia Canyon Falls) make good places to sit and have a snack.
 After absorbing the waterfall, simply hike back down the canyon the way you came.

 The long route to Monrovia Falls involves hiking 0.7 miles on Bill Cull Trail, followed by a brief stretch on the Self Guided Nature Trail before joining Falls Trail.
 Park at the lower lot, alongside the entrance station for Monrovia Canyon Park.
 Walk a couple hundred feet up the road past the booth and turn left up the marked Bill Cull Trail.